Raullize/deep-focus/README.en.md

 - 🔍 **Fullscreen Mode**: Eliminate distractions and focus only on the timer
 - 💾 **Persistence**: Your settings are automatically saved

+## ⚠️ Limitations and Future Plans

+### Desktop vs Mobile Version

+- **Desktop Version (Web)**: Full functionality including sound and system notifications even when the tab is in the background or the browser is minimized.

+- **Mobile Version**: Due to limitations imposed by mobile browsers for battery saving and performance, it is currently **not possible to play sounds in the background** when the app is not in focus or the device is locked.

+### Mobile Version Roadmap

+We are working to address the mobile version limitations in future updates:

+- Development of a dedicated native app for iOS and Android
+- Implementation of push notifications to work around background audio restrictions
+- Battery consumption optimizations while maintaining full functionality

+### Compatibility

+For the best experience with DeepFocus, we recommend:
+- **Desktop/laptop devices**: Recent versions of Chrome, Firefox, Edge, or Safari
+- **Mobile devices**: Use with the screen active, until future updates address background audio limitations

 ## 🛠️ Technologies

 - **[React 18](https://reactjs.org/)**: JavaScript library for building interfaces